Skip to content

 The problem

 Teams already run as a transactive memory system with each other: everyone keeps a rough map of who knows what.
-But they don’t have that with their AI tools.
-The context that actually shaped the work scatters across separate chats and disappears.
-Across five concept tests, most people volunteered the same feeling before seeing anything — that their AI-assisted work didn’t quite feel like theirs.
+Nothing like it exists for their AI tools: the context that shaped the work scatters across separate chats.
+Across five concept tests, most people volunteered the same feeling unprompted: their AI-assisted work didn’t quite feel like theirs.

 The structural change · today